ABAtanasov/pycog/README.md

 # Train excitatory-inhibitory recurrent neural networks for cognitive tasks

+## Forked: Training RNNs for discriminatory tasks

+The added tasks workingMemory.py, romoOne.py and its generalizations are working.
+They are currently being analyzed to see how we can improve training speed and understand the dynamics of the trained networks.

 ## Requirements

 This code is written in Python 2.7 and requires